 What You Need To Know About Representation and Warranty Insurance

 The allocation of post-transaction risk is a key area where bids for assets can differentiate themselves.
-And representation of warranty insurance is a great arrow to have in your quiver, whether you're a seasoned acquirer who's used it many times, a strategic that's traditionally relied on escrows for risk allocation, or a founder selling your business.
+And representation and warranty insurance is a great arrow to have in your quiver, whether you are a seasoned acquirer who has used it many times, a strategic that has traditionally relied on escrows for risk allocation, or a founder selling your business.
 Let's talk about this.

 Erica Villanueva: Hi, everyone, I'm Erica Villanueva, an insurance recovery partner at Farella Braun + Martel.
 I'm here with my colleague, Greg LeSaint.

 Greg represents and advises private investment funds, venture capitalists, operating companies, entrepreneurs, and private clients in complex business transactions, including buy-side and sell-side acquisitions, joint ventures, and control investments.

 He regularly advises clients on securities laws and the regulation of investment advisors in general corporate governance, and he works across multiple industries including tech and software and consumer products.
 He has an extensive history working with private equity firms on both management issues and portfolio investments.

 Erica Villanueva: So we're talking about rep and warranty insurance today, first what is representation and warranty insurance, and how is it used in mergers and acquisitions?

 Greg LeSaint: Sure.
 So representation and warranty insurance is an insurance product that's been around for about 20 years.
 It's used in mergers and acquisitions to provide the parties with an additional source of recovery for losses that result from breaches of the seller's representations and warranties in the purchase agreement.